IGT - Toscana

 The soils on which the vineyards stand has varied and complex terrain features with a strong presence of limestone, feature areas rich in marl and pebbles as well as being partly clayey; they sit at an altitude of between 100 and 300 metres above sea level, with a south/south-west exposure.

-Harvesting, strictly by hand, began with the Merlot grapes in the first ten days of September and continued from the end of September until late October with the Cabernet Sauvignon grapes.
-The grapes arrived in the cellar healthy, crisp, evenly ripened and with a distinct aromatic character.
+Harvesting, strictly by hand, began with the Merlot on 1 September and continued until the end of September with the Cabernet Sauvignon.
+The grapes arrived in the cellar healthy, fresh and well pitted.

 Once malolactic fermentation was complete, the wine was placed in French oak barriques, and a small part in American oak, where it was aged for a period between the 20 and 25 months.
 The duration of the ageing is technically decided on the basis of the seasonal trend of the vintage.